CloudSlang/docs/cloudslang_examples.rst

       results:
         - SUCCESS

+.. _example_asynchronous_loop:

-Example 5 - Asynchronous loop
+Example 5 - Asynchronous Loop
 =============================

 This example demonstrates the usage of an asynchronous loop including